I’m sick in bed today, so this one is short and involuntarily ironic.

 Momentum is the difference between “Hey, I made 5 phone calls I’ve been putting off for weeks just now; sure, I’ll call the doctor too now and make an appointment for next week” and “I’ve been scrolling on my phone for 2 hrs; I’ll take the trash out later.”

 Nothing revelatory in these lines, I’m sure.
 Yet it still feels to me as if the idea of momentum is underrated.
 Or more specifically: I don’t see a lot of folks consciously making use of it.
-Momentum isn’t just something that sometimes happens to you – you can create and use it.
+Momentum isn’t just something that sometimes happens to you – you can create it.

 file, or adding another test.
 After three commits, three more seem much more achievable.